 Implement policies and practices that address unconscious bias in performance evaluations, promotions, and hiring processes.
 Ensure that merit and competence are the primary criteria for advancement, not who is already a member of the 'boys club'.
-Is it any wonder that the UK Government is launching an enquiry into sexism and misogyny in banking?
+Is it any wonder that the UK Government has launched an enquiry into sexism and misogyny in banking?
 Can you imagine having to read through the avalanche of evidence that is coming their way?

 7. Cultivating allyship

 Encourage people in positions of power to become allies in dismantling gender stereotypes and biases (I wrote about this here).
 Allies can amplify marginalised voices, challenge discriminatory practices, and advocate for equal opportunities.
 I wish someone had spoken up when a senior leader in an organisation I was working with told me to 'stop talking' when one of his colleagues asked me a question about the work I was presenting.

 By recognising and addressing the impact of Good Girl Conditioning, we can foster workplaces that empower women, celebrate our unique contributions, and unleash our full potential.
 Breaking free from these societal constraints requires collective action, an unwavering commitment to equality, and a willingness to challenge the status quo.
 Together, we can create work environments that uplift and value every individual, regardless of gender, and pave the way for a more inclusive and equitable future.

 Are you a Good Girl?
 Take the quiz and find out!

 And if you want me to help with your leadership programmes, this is totally my bag - I'm a Charted Organisational Psychologist experienced in this.